 Student Intern Profile:

-- Rising 12th grade student in Pinellas County Schools,16-18 years old.
+- Students who are entering 12th grade in Pinellas County Schools and are 16-18 years old.

 - Students who will likely need to work upon high school graduation.